aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/introduction/your-first-aspose-diagram-application-hello-world/_index.de.md

 ---
 {{% alert color="primary" %}}

-Dieses Tutorial zeigt, wie Sie eine allererste Anwendung (Hello World) mit Aspose.Diagram' einfach API erstellen.
-Diese einfache Anwendung erstellt eine Microsoft Visio-Datei mit dem Text "Hello World" auf einer bestimmten Seite.
+This tutorial shows how to create a very first application (Hello World) using Aspose.Diagram' simple API.
+This simple application creates a Microsoft Visio file with the text 'Hello World' in a specified Page.

 {{% /alert %}}

-## **Erstellen der Hello World-Anwendung**
+## **Creating the Hello World Application**

-Die folgenden Schritte erstellen die Anwendung „Hello World“ unter Verwendung von Aspose.Diagram API:
+The steps below creates the Hello World application using the Aspose.Diagram API:

 1. Erstellen Sie eine Instanz der Klasse Diagram.
 1. Wenden Sie die Lizenz an: